|Nutrition Facts (per serving)|

 Even if this is not true, it is a sweet story.

 1 1/4 cups whipping cream

-1 tablespoon caster (fine) sugar
+1 tablespoon caster sugar (or fine sugar)

-1 2/3 cups) ready-made meringues
+1 2/3 cups ready-made meringues

-Place half of the strawberries into another large mixing bowl and press gently with the back of a fork to break up the strawberries slightly and release some of the juice.
-Do not be too heavy handed with the squashing; you do not want a puree.
-Stir the strawberries gently into the cream.
+Place half of the strawberries into another large mixing bowl and press gently with the back of a fork to break up strawberries slightly and release some of the juice.
+Do not be too heavy handed with the squashing, as you do not want a puree.

-- Halve, then quarter the remaining strawberries.
+Halve and then quarter remaining strawberries.